daviddewhurst/daviddewhurst.github.io/lppl/about/index.md

 `lppl` is a low-resource universal probabilistic programming language (PPL) embedded in modern C++ that uses no third-party libraries.
 I wrote/am writing `lppl` because I think it's possible to satisfy three criteria simultaneously:
 1. **enable open-universe modeling and inference** -- i.e., embodying and performing inference over models with an *a priori* unbounded number of unobserved random variables.
-Think statistical inference over a space of computer programs.
+Think statistical inference over a rich space of computer programs.
 2. **exhibit high performance in a low-resource environment** -- many operational environments don't support the computing power required to serve (let alone train!)
 100 million (let alone billion!) parameter deep neural networks or a constant internet connection for inference in the cloud.
 Probabilistic programming at the edge should still be possible even with these constraints.
 3. **ensure robustness and deployability** -- you should be able to write a probabilistic program once and compile it for your MBP, an IP camera with 8MB RAM, or a supercomputer -- and be sure that it'll play nicely with existing applications on any of those platforms.